Student Spotlight: Cindy Jaunich

-In 2007, Cindy Jaunich found herself in a place in life that she never thought she’d reach.
+Cindy Jaunich found herself in a place in life that she never thought she’d reach.

-“I realized my future would not hold what I thought it would and that I needed a way to continue to take care of my two children and me and provide us with a solid and stable future,” she said.
+“I realized my future would not hold what I thought it would and that I needed a way to take care of my two children and me and provide us with a solid and stable future,” she said.
 “I had no formal education.
 In the past, I had managed restaurants and bars and did not care for that type of lifestyle anymore.
 So I had to make some hard decisions and decided I needed to get my education for their sake and mine.”

-Jaunich has a good friend who was a student at College of DuPage and spoke highly of the school.
+Jaunich had a good friend who was a student at College of DuPage and spoke highly of the school.
 She recommended that Jaunich take the Myers Briggs test to find out what career she should pursue and meet with a counselor to guide her in the right direction.

-“I've had some excellent teachers and made great new friends and look forward to always being involved with COD at some level,” she said.
-“I plan on continuing my education even after I have graduated so I can keep up with the ever-changing world of computer science.”
+“I had some excellent teachers and made great new friends, and I look forward to always being involved with COD at some level,” she said.
+“I plan on continuing my education so I can keep up with the ever-changing world of computer science.”

 College of DuPage

-425 Fawell Blvd., Glen Ellyn IL
+425 Fawell Blvd., Glen Ellyn IL, 60137

 (630) 942-2800 (Main)

-2012 College of DuPage
+2019 College of DuPage